MulisaRamukosi/PowerBallPlusDataCollector/README.md

 Select Apply then Ok
-select Run -> Run name(name that was set in the application configuration) The program will then open https://www.nationallottery.co.za/powerball-plus-history, set the start and end date, select search, and scraps the data and store in a csv file called PowerBallPlusResults
+select Run -> Run name(name that was set in the application configuration) The program will then open https://www.nationallottery.co.za/powerball-plus-history, set the start and end date, click the search button, and starts scraping the data from the page while paging to the next page if the results do not fit in one page and store in a csv file called PowerBallPlusResults
 ```

 ### Note